cliqz-oss/nove/README.md

 }
 ```

-Try to avoid using not final message types or to extend a another message type.
+Try to avoid using not final message classes or to extend another message type.
 In the following example, ``handleTheOtherMessage`` will not be called when we
 post a ``Message2`` message.